Sheila Jasanoff

-Sheila Sen Jasanoff is an Indian American academic and significant contributor to the field of Science and Technology Studies.
+Sheila Sen Jasanoff is an Indian American academic in the field of Science and Technology Studies.
 In 2021 she was elected to the American Philosophical Society.
 Her research has been recognized with many awards, including the 2022 Holberg Prize "for her groundbreaking research in science and technology studies."

 Early life and education

 Jasanoff was born in Kolkata, and lived in Ballygunge with her family.
 She moved to Bombay in 1954 with her family, where she lived for two years before moving to the United States.

-Jasanoff attended Radcliffe College, where she studied mathematics as an undergraduate, receiving her bachelor's degree in 1964.
+Jasanoff attended Radcliffe College of Harvard University, where she studied mathematics as an undergraduate, receiving her bachelor's degree in 1964.
 She then studied linguistics, receiving her M.A. at the University of Bonn (then part of West Germany).
 She returned to Harvard to complete a Ph.D. in linguistics in 1973, on the grammar of the Bengali language, elucidating why Bangla did not share certain features with its closest relatives in the Eastern Indo-Aryan language family, Assamese and Odia.

 She completed her J.D. at Harvard Law School in 1976.
 She practiced environmental law in Boston from 1976 to 1978.
 She and her husband then accepted positions at Cornell University, where she shifted her focus to Science and Technology Studies.
 In 1998, Jasanoff joined the John F. Kennedy School of Government at Harvard University as a professor of public policy.
 In 2002, she became Pforzheimer Professor of Science and Technology Studies.